sdl002/R_Docker_Intro/README.md

 4. Self contained
 5. Responsive deployment and scaling
 &nbsp;
+&nbsp;

+A question that a lot of people have...
 ### Is using a container the same as using a virtual machine (VM)?
 ![vm_vs_container](/Docs/vm_vs_container.png)
 Photo from https://www.softserveinc.com/en-us/blog/security-containers-vs-virtual-machines